NewsEvents

 This is very similar to the current state of sustainability incentives in farming.
 Farming metrics are overly simplistic, just like only measuring reduced calories.
 Practices that may or may not be applicable are applied without differentiation for regional context: practices like reduced fertilizer use, zero tillage, cover crops.
 Does implementing the metric actually result in greater soil health and reduced environmental impact?
 Just as reducing calories doesn’t necessarily mean increased human health, neither does implementing cover crops necessarily mean increased soil health.

 For fun, we can take the calorie reduction analogy one step further.
 Under pressure from Big Cake, who fear the government incentive will reduce cake sales, the government introduces the option for people to purchase “calorie offsets” in the app.
 This allows people to buy calorie reductions from their friends (who don’t like cake anyway) and apply them to their own daily total.
-With calorie offsets they can access the incentive payment reducing any calories at all.
+With calorie offsets they can access the incentive payment without reducing any calories at all.
 They can eat as much cake as they want!

 The reality is that in both the human health and sustainable farming cases, better is always going to be much more complicated than what can be measured from one simplistic measurement (one can assume that you can be healthy and still eat cake sometimes).